meteatamel/knative-tutorial/docs/pubsubeventing.md

-# Hello World Eventing with GCP Pub/Sub
+# Pub/Sub triggered service

+In this sample, we'll take a look at how to connect GCP Pub/Sub messages to a service with Knative Eventing.

 ## GCP PubSub event source